 Q: What happens when my Amazon WorkSpaces Free Tier period ends?

-When your Free Tier period ends, your Amazon WorkSpaces convert to Standard bundle WorkSpaces billed at the current hourly rate.
+A: When your Free Tier period ends, your Amazon WorkSpaces will be billed at the current hourly rate.
 In addition, the monthly infrastructure fee will start to apply.
 For current rates, see Amazon WorkSpaces Pricing.

 Q: How can I track my Amazon WorkSpaces Free Tier usage?